 We realise that all of these pedals are created by TC Helicon.
 That’s no surprise since they are one of the companies leading the way in voice/vocal effects for singers.

 The multi-effects vocal solutions we offer are certainly a must for singers looking to transform their performance.
-For under $300 you can have a pedal for both studio/live use that has a surplus of functionality.
+When keeping in mind the sheer amount of effects that each of these processors provide, you really do get a surplus of functionality for the price.

 It really is a small price to pay for such a large sounding difference, suitable for the professional singer/songwriter.